 A. Organization and Purpose

 The University of Rochester’s Board of Trustees has delegated the authority for investment decisions to its Investment Committee (Committee).
-The University of Rochester’s Office of Institutional Resources (Office), under the supervision of the Committee, provides investment management services to the University of Rochester (University) and related organizations or foundations (Foundations).
-Assets are held in custodial accounts or in limited partnerships within the University’s Long-Term Investment Pool (Pool) consisting of the University’s endowment and other funds intended to be invested over long time periods.
-Other pools of capital such as operating funds or split-interest gifts may also be managed by the Committee and the Office, either separately or in other investment pools.
+The University of Rochester’s Investment Office (Office), under the supervision of the Committee, provides investment management services to the University of Rochester (University) and certain affiliated organizations or foundations (Foundations).
+The majority of assets are held in custodial accounts or in limited partnerships within the University’s Long-Term Investment Pool (Pool) consisting of the University’s endowment and other funds intended to be invested over long time periods.
+Other pools of capital such as operating funds, defined benefit pension plans, or split-interest gifts may also be managed by the Committee and/or the Office, either separately or in other investment pools.
 In addition to guiding the University’s investment process, the policies contained herein comply with NYPMIFA as adopted by New York in 2010.
 This statement applies to management of the Pool.

 B. Standard of Care